-Imagine a scenario where you have been talking to a customer who wants a high-value item.
+Imagine a scenario in which you are talking to a customer who wants a high-value item.
 You overcome all their objections, and the customer agrees to the sale.
 However, they need it the next day.

 When you check your stock levels, you are horrified to find that it’s out of stock and will not be available for a few days.
 Disappointed, the customer goes to one of your competitors.